 "What we see ourselves now is in that final stage of removing those hardened fighters that have sought solace somewhere down in the southern eastern part of Syria and we're having really good success at closing that out.

 "I'm very confident that we will see the ultimate demise of Daesh in the southeastern part of Syria, but it will take some time to do that."

 RAF Tornado GR4: A Key Component

-One of the RAF's aircraft with a key role in the Shader mission is the outgoing Tornado GR4.
+One of the RAF aircraft that played a key role in Shader until its retirement last month was the Tornado GR4.

 Involved from the very start of the operation, they have gathered intelligence and launched hundreds of airstrikes against IS.

-Squadron Leader Colin Bolstrom is a Tornado weapons systems operator who has completed several Shader tours.
+Squadron Leader Colin Bolstrom was a Tornado weapons systems operator who completed several Shader tours.